3 (Quick + Easy) Steps to Remotely Track Your Child’s Phone Location in 2023:

 |2. 🥈 Norton Family||$49.99 / year||✅||✅||✅||Unlimited||60 days|

-How to Choose the Best Parental Control App for Tracking Kids’ Phone Location in 2022
+How to Choose the Best Parental Control App for Tracking Your Kid’s Phone Location in 2023

 - Real-time location tracking.
-The parental app should provide you with access to your child’s real-time location, so that you can quickly make sure they are where they’re supposed to be, such as school, home, or a friend’s house.
+The parental app should provide you with access to your child’s real-time location, so you can quickly check if they’re where they’re supposed to be, such as school, home, or a friend’s house.
 All of my top picks come with real-time location tracking.

 - Additional location tracking features.
-On top of real-time location tracking, the parental app should also provide access to other relevant location data and tracking options — for example, a list of your kid’s previous locations or geofencing settings, which allow you to receive alerts when your child receives to or leaves an area or address.
+On top of real-time location tracking, the parental app should also provide access to other relevant location data and tracking options — for example, a list of your kid’s previous locations or geofencing settings, which allow you to receive alerts when your child arrives at or leaves an area or address.

 - Ease of use.
 It should only take you a few minutes to set up the parental control app on your child’s device and enable its location tracking feature.
 What’s more, the provider’s parental app, which you will use, needs to be intuitive and simple to navigate.